imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 ## History of Go

 The Google search engine experienced an issue back in 2007.

-Programs containing millions of lines of code needed to be maintained.
-They had to make this code into a runnable program first, which took them about an hour at the time, before they could experiment with any fresh changes.
-String processing is Google's additional issue.
-Numerous text files, or web pages, are read and analyzed by Google.
+- Programs containing millions of lines of code needed to be maintained.
+- Before they could experiment with any new code changes, they had to compile the program, which took them about an hour at that time.
+- String processing is Google's additional issue.
+- Numerous text files, or web pages, are read and analyzed by Google.

 This was obviously not good for the developers because it made them less productive.

 So Google engineers [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike), and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) sketched out some goals for a new language: